-Hundreds of carpenter bee species exist in the world.
-Only a few carpenter bee species live in the United States, yet their range stretches across the country.
+Hundreds of carpenter bee species exist in the world, however, only a few live in the United States.
+Yet their impressive range stretches across the entired United States.
 Understanding the different types of carpenter bees is important, but knowing the times of year when they pose the greatest threat gives homeowners the knowledge they need to prevent damage to their homes.
-The knowledge of nesting periods, paired with a Best Bee Brothers Carpenter Bee traps, is the best defense for protecting your home from carpenter bee infestations.
+Awareness of nesting periods, paired with a Best Bee Brothers Carpenter Bee traps, is the best defense for protecting your home from carpenter bee infestations.

 Carpenter bees are quite destructive, especially to wooden structures.